China Sourcing Agents

 • For products in metal enclosures, near large metal surfaces, or requiring >30m range: specify U.FL connector variant and use an external dipole or patch antenna

 FCC/CE certification is performed with a specific antenna.
 If you change the antenna type (from PCB to external, or change the external antenna gain), the certification is invalidated and a new test is required.
 Confirm your sourced module and antenna combination is tested together in the test report.
+For a real-world example of IoT module deployment, see our Amazon Seller IoT Sensor case study.

 CE/RED scope.
 CE marking for WiFi products requires ETSI EN 300 328 (WiFi) and ETSI EN 301 489 (EMC) compliance.
 Some module suppliers provide CE reports covering only the module, not system-level EMC.
 For end products, a system-level EMC test may be required depending on end-product configuration.
+For a full overview, see our CE and FCC certification guide.
+When sourcing ESP32 modules for smart home or consumer electronics applications, confirm the certification scope ahead of production.

 ESP32-C3 vs. ESP32-S3 pin compatibility.
 These two chips have different GPIO counts and peripheral assignments.
 Do not swap between them in a production BOM without verifying GPIO assignments and peripheral availability against your hardware design.